 I owe a major debt of gratitude to Manav Sadhna, ESI, and the many volunteers and travelers I met along the way who enabled me to do everything I did during this time.

-For more information about the community, leprosy, and my involvement, read the details here.
-You can also read the latest news and updates on the SmileBlog here, or sign up with your email below.
+For more information about the community, leprosy, and my involvement, read the details here, or sign up with your email below.